 The Forward look came in three sizes.
 Dodge and Plymouth got the value leaders that competed effectively with new Fords, Chevys and Pontiacs that also debuted in ’55.
 There was an impressive new Imperial, big and stylish enough to hold its own against Cadillac, Lincoln and Packard.
-But it was the middle sized Chrysler, and especially the DeSoto, that Ex hit the bullseye.
+But it was with the middle sized Chrysler - and especially the DeSoto - that Ex hit the bullseye.
 They were stunning.

 The Forward Look cars of 1955 propelled Chrysler’s overall sales up 66%, more than double the industry’s 30% year-on-year gain.
 Over at the DeSoto Division, things looked pretty good, too, on the surface.
 DeSoto sales were up 53%, setting a mark as the second best year in the division’s history.
 The King of Morocco may not have bought that DeSoto, but a lot of ordinary Americans did.